tansaku/obfuscate_morse/README.md

  => "4|1|1A2|1A2|C/A|4|1|1A1|1|"
 ```

-Note that when reading from STDIN, Ctrl-D or similar is required to terminate the input and proceed with morsing and obfuscating.
+Note that when reading from STDIN, a new line and Ctrl-D or similar is required to terminate the input and proceed with morsing and obfuscating.

 Testing